Azure

 The results for both examples display in the All SaaS Users (Organization > All SaaS Users) screen.

-Tip:Once the Application Discovery integration task has been enabled after 24 hours, you can add the discovered SSO enabled applications to your list of Managed SaaS Applications.
-For details, refer to Adding Discovered SSO Enabled Applications to Your List of Managed SaaS Applications.
+Tip:After the Application Discovery integration task has been enabled after 24 hours, you can add the discovered SSO enabled applications to your list of Managed SaaS Applications.
+For details, see Adding Discovered SSO Enabled Applications to Your List of Managed SaaS Applications.

 HR Roster